-Edward is also listed as a "Leading Junior" in Band One of the 2017 Legal 500 which describes him as "a match for any silk" and the 2016 Legal 500 which notes that he is "a clear and analytical barrister, who has an excellent client manner that inspires confidence."
-The 2015 Legal 500 says that "his advocacy style is relaxed, fluent and confident".
-The 2013 Legal 500 stated that he has "the ability to grasp complex circumstances of substantial ancillary relief claims".
+Edward is also listed as a "Leading Junior" in Band One of the 2018 Legal 500.
+The 2017 edition described him as "a match for any silk" and the 2016 Legal 500 which notes that he is "a clear and analytical barrister, who has an excellent client manner that inspires confidence."

 Edward is available to conduct Private FDRs.
 He is one of relatively few Recorders to be ticketed to hear Family Finance appeals and has over 12 years experience of sitting in the family courts.